 Peter Koenig likes to tell a story about the oldest company in the world.
 It’s a firm of Japanese temple builders who have been around for a staggering 800 years.
 When someone in the current generation was asked the secret of building a company which can last not just generations, but centuries, their answer was simple:

 “A business can last forever if it is passed from hand, to hand, to hand.”

-Tom Nixon is the founder of Maptio, an online tool for consultants and their clients building self-managing organisations, and working consciously with source.
-Get early access to the beta version by registering here.
+Tom is also the founder of Maptio, an online tool for consultants and their clients building self-managing organisations, and working consciously with source.
+Get early access to Maptio by registering here.

 You can subscribe to the Maptio publication here on Medium for more articles like this one and lots of other good stuff about self-management.